Christian Louboutin: Shoes

 Louboutin helped bring stilettos back into fashion in the 1990s and 2000s, designing dozens of styles with heel heights of 120 mm (4.72 inches) and higher.
 The designer's professed goal has been to "make a woman look sexy, beautiful, to make her legs look as long as [he] can".
 While he does offer some lower-heeled styles, Louboutin is generally associated with dressier evening-wear designs incorporating jewelled straps, bows, feathers, patent leather, red soles and other similar decorative touches.
 He is most popularly known for the red leather soles on his high-heeled shoes.

+The story of how the red-bottoms came to be goes as follows.
+Christian had shoes made inspired by Andy Warhols work 'Flowers' that he drawn.
+At first he was happy with the results but still felt like the shoe missed the punch it had in the drawing.
+He thought that the black sole was the problem at the time there was an assistant sitting next to him painting her nails red, he grabbed the paint and painted the soles with it, the red bottom was born.

 Christian Louboutin's red-bottom colour code is Pantone 18-1663 TPX.

 His single biggest client is American novelist Danielle Steel, who is reputed to own over 6,000 pairs and is known to have purchased up to 80 pairs at a time when shopping at his stores.

 Trademark litigation

 The red sole is protected as a trademark in several countries, and litigation has taken place in various disputes in which Louboutin claimed infringement of its rights.
 Litigation generally also involved discussion of the validity or the scope of protection of the trademark.